-In this article, we will explore how patient-centric UX design strategies can help drive better outcomes for patients, caregivers, and healthcare professionals, while ensuring patient adoption and engagement with digital health technologies.
-In the world of hyper-engaging mobile apps crowding patients' phones and smartwatches, it's key to stay relevant to your patients' needs.
+In this article, we will explore how patient-centric UX design strategies can help drive better outcomes for patients, caregivers, and healthcare professionals, while ensuring patient adoption and engagement through digital transformation.
+In the world of hyper-engaging mobile apps crowding patients' phones and smartwatches, it's crucial to stay relevant to your patients' needs and values.

 Before anything else, understand the patient's needs, preferences, and values

-When designing and developing patient-centred digital health solutions, it is essential first to understand patients' needs, preferences, ambitions, and values.
-This helps create digital health and well-being solutions that make it easier for people to access information and care, help them manage their own health better, and work on long-term behaviour changes.
+When designing and developing patient-centred digital health solutions, it is essential to first understand patients' needs, preferences, ambitions, and values.
+This provides digital health and well-being solutions that make it easier for people to access information and care, help them better-manage their own health, and work on long-term behaviour changes.

 To do this well, we need both patient and health professionals input and knowledge of social factors that can affect health and behaviour.
 Design tools such as Personas, Value Proposition Canvas, Jobs To Be Done, Patient Journey mapping, and patient/customer research UX methods should be used to help emphatize with patients, grant a patient-centric perspective on the services designed, and uncover patient insights.

-These methods focus on collecting data directly from users and leveraging real-world situations to understand better patient needs, preferences, and values and the broader context of use.
-Such efforts enable not just the designers, but the whole project team to immerse in the patient's world and have a much deeper comprehension of how new technologies will affect the end users' wellbeing, experiences, and lives.
+These methods focus on collecting data directly from users and leveraging real-world situations to better understand the value of patient needs and preferences.
+Such efforts enable not just the designers, but allows the entire project team to be immersed in the patient's world, having a deeper comprehension of how digital health will affect the end users' well-being, experiences, and lives.